 The update function is used to update UI by replacing, deleting, or inserting card images from SI and writing the updated files onto UO.
 The files can be resequenced as they are written.
 The user can update one file (terminated by an EOF from UI) wherein an EOF is written onto UO, or all files (terminated by logical end-of-tape or two EOFs from UI) wherein two file marks are written on UO and UO is backspaced one file.
-With the "ALL" option, it is not necessary to update each file, but all files will be copied onto UO.
+With the ALL option, it is not necessary to update each file, but all files will be copied onto UO.

 Files can be sequenced as they are generated or updated.
-Sequencing is a separate operation in that the card images are sequenced as they are written on UO.
-Thus, it is possible to update an existing file by ident and sequence number while placing a new ident and sequence number on the updated file.
+Sequencing is a separate operation in that the card images number 1 is the line number of the first source image to be deleted.

+are sequenced as they are written on UO.
+Thus, it is possible to update an existing file by ident and sequence number while placing a new ident and sequence number on the update file.